kwindrem/SetupHelper/ReadMe.md

 Note that a firmware update can take several minutes to complete but will eventually reboot.

-When the blind uninstall finishes, `venus-data-tar.gz` file on the removable media is renamed to `venus-data.UninstallPackages.tar.gz` so that the blind install will run only once.
+When the blind uninstall finishes, `venus-data.UninstallAllPackages.tar.gz` file on the removable media is renamed (adding .XXX) so that the blind install will run only once.
 This renaming is necessary to prevent a loop where the system uninstalls and reboots.

 # System automatic configuration and package installation: